SSWConsulting/SSW.Rules.Content/rules/mockups-and-prototypes/rule.md

 created: 2023-09-04T07:37:31.732Z
 guid: 2b8c7067-4d59-49b2-a448-4b746b11383a
 ---
+**Note:** Some people might use the term storyboarding when they are actually talking about mockups or prototypes.
+For information on storyboarding, check [The Storyboarding Rule](/storyboards)

 Mockups and prototypes are both design artifacts used in the software development process, but they serve different purposes and have different levels of fidelity.
 Many user requirements can be best encapsulated in visual mockups/prototypes.

 A **design mockup** is typically created early in the design process to provide a rough visual overview of the user interface.
 They are static and do not include interactive elements or functionalities.